-WHAT BRP WILL DO
+7) WHAT BRP WILL DO

-To the extent permitted by law, BRP's obligations under this warranty are limited to, at its sole discretion, repairing parts found defective under normal use, maintenance and service, or replacing such parts with new genuine Can-Am ATV parts without charge for parts and labour, at any authorized Can-Am ATV Distributor/Dealer during the warranty coverage period under the conditions described herein.
-BRP's responsibility is limited to making the required repairs or replacements of parts.
+BRP's obligations under this warranty are limited to, at its sole discretion, repairing parts found defective under normal use, maintenance and service, or replacing such parts with new genuine Can-Am ATV parts without charge for parts and labor, at any authorized BRP dealer during the warranty coverage period under the conditions described herein.
 No claim of breach of warranty shall be cause for cancellation or rescission of the sale of the Can-Am ATV to the owner.
-You may have other legal rights which may vary from country to country.